Fear of Missing Out FOMO VII Invitational and Round Robin

 If you think you are really winning something, "sit on it" and explain why you win.

 Overview: I firmly believe that policy debate is first and foremost a communication activity.
-Consequently, oral presentation plays a larger factor in my adjudication process than in most decisions in recent years.
+Consequently, oral presentation plays a large factor in my adjudication process.
 I focus on the “story” of the debate, but line-byline refutation can be a component of that.
 Know your order before you announce it.
 Don't change the order after you announce it.
 Clearly articulated arguments at any speed can be evaluated.
 Inarticulate utterings that cannot be understood cannot be evaluated.
 Especially in online debates.
 Slow down and be really clear on why you are winning.
 Be quick, but don't hurry.
 I will not tolerate rudeness.
 Cross X is binding.
 I don’t like “camp games” that steal time.
 I see you.
-I can’t guarantee I won’t put the trigger on such nonsense.
 Keep it to a minimum.
 If there is a mistake or misunderstanding just apologize.
 Saying you are sorry is often overlooked.
 You might clean it up well and still be in the debate.
 At the very least, you will save yourself low speaks if you make an honest effort to play it smart and on the level.

 My paradigm biggies are as follows:

 1. I agree that conditionality is "probably" bad.
-So, its "probably" not a bad idea to speak to this and support reasons why I might or might not vote on this.
+So, its "probably" not a bad idea to speak to this and support reasons why I might or might not vote on this---if it becomes an issue.
 Don’t just wait to see what I’ll do.
-As far as just throwing out a bunch of stuff and them dropping it as a strategy---it does not usually go very well.
+In a vacuum of no direction on a debate argument, I am left to ignore the argument or evaluate by my own standards.
+I prefer to not do this.
+Its your debate.
+Clean it up.
+As far as just throwing out a bunch of stuff and then dropping it as a strategy---it does not usually go very well.
 I do not automatically judge kick.
-I don’t think I judge kick at all.
 If you run 10 off, then win 10 off that do not contradict each other.
 Most importantly, be sure that you are clear as crystal even attempting it.
-When you time skew and then kick out, I am predisposed to vote for the other team, absent compelling reasons why I should not do this.
-Say what you mean and mean what you say.
+When you time skew and then kick out, I am predisposed to vote for the other team if they argue time shew is a reason to reject the side that initiates such practices in the debate space.
+Absent compelling reasons why I should not do this--that's my predisposition.
+Again, its your debate so remember to tell me as the judge why I should prefer you style or point of view.
+Say what you mean and mean what you say is always best---as long as you are not being rude to your opponents.
+Practice civility always in debate rounds.

-2. Topical Counterplans are not OK.
-If at the end of the round I have been effectively persuaded there are two Affirmative teams, I'll probably vote Affirmative.
+2. Topical Counterplans are probably not OK.
+If at the end of the round I have been effectively persuaded that there are two Affirmative teams, I'll probably vote Affirmative.
+Give me reasons to not do so, if this is part of your normal strategy.
+Explain why in a manner that includes what the AFF is doing and WHY even a topical CPLAN is preferred.

 5. Kritikal arguments on both AFF and NEG are fine, but pay close attention to the way you communicate your positions (clear and concise!).

-6. The topic should be debated, but how you approach the resolution, and how you approach debate generally (content, style, etc.), should be left up to the debaters.
+6. The topic should be debated, but how you approach the resolution, and how you approach debate generally (content, style, etc.), is left up to the debaters.

 7. If you're Negative, show me how your approach is specific to this Affirmative.
 Be thoughtful in explaining what a vote for your side means and why I should endorse it.
 Ask me to vote for your side.
 Don't completely on-face grant the 1AC in favor of pre-set tangentially related points and expect me to get why that means the Negative wins the debate.
 Be particularly clear on fairness and why ground is or isn't lost and warrants a decision.
 These are usually not presented clearly and powerfully.
 And without why they should matter, I tend to be persuaded by other issues

-8. I will appreciate teams who competently deploy arguments from the earlier days of CEDA, such as Justification, Hasty G, etc. I also appreciate when the AFF and NEG teams sit on the correct sides of the room with respect to the judge.
+8. I appreciate when the AFF and NEG teams sit on the correct sides of the room with respect to the judge.
 Otherwise, I might want to vote for someone but accidentally vote for the wrong team.
-"Sort of kidding" but I know this has happened to teams and that in my career in the activity, more than one judge thought they voted for a team, when they hadn't.
-If you're not on the proper side of the room, at least say in your speech which team you represent and why you think your side should win the debate.
+If you're not on the proper side of the room, at least say in your speech which side of the debate you represent and why you think your side should win the debate.
 That is taken for granted a lot. :)

 Best,